Visiting Frosty Drew Observatory and Science Center

 If you have general questions about astronomy or Frosty Drew Observatory you can contact an Astronomer at Frosty Drew Observatory.
-You'll be put in touch with one or more of our astronomy staffers.
-We'll do our best to answer your questions.
+You will be put in touch with one or more of our staff astronomers, who will do their best to answer your questions.
 We cannot write excessively long or involved answers via e-mail.
 Some apparently simple questions have very complex answers.
 For example "Why is the night sky dark?"
 This question, called Olber's Paradox, took centuries to be answered correctly!
-If you have a complex question or would like to just chat with one of our astronomers, come down to the Observatory on the next clear Friday night, we will do our best to answer your long or involved questions and would be happy to chat with you about astronomy and the night sky.
+If you have a complex question or would like to just chat with one of our astronomers, come down to the Observatory on the next Friday night, we will do our best to answer your long or involved questions and would be happy to chat with you about astronomy and the night sky.

-We will not respond to questions about astrology, horoscopes, palmistry or similar topics.
+We will not respond to questions about astrology, horoscopes, the Christmas Star, Nibiru, flat Earth, the Matrix, or similar topics.

 - Mailing List

-- Every week we send out our Public Night announcement that will note our plans to open and include a note from the Observatory Director, Francine Jackson and other staff astronomers.
+- Every week we send out our Stargazing Nights announcement that will describe our plans to open and include a note from our staff astronomers.
 We also send out event notifications and alerts for many celestial events that sporadically happen or Frosty Drew events that are taking place.
-We are also starting a monthly newsletter that our mailing list will receive.
 Please subscribe to the Frosty Drew Observatory mailing list to stay current on what is going on at Frosty Drew and our little corner of the galaxy.